Sober Living and Halfway Houses in Longmont, CO

 - Accepts private health insurance

-- Mentoring/Peer support, Case management and Self-help groups
+- Mentoring/Peer support, Self-help groups and Domestic violence services

 Independence House North Side is a halfway house in Denver, Colorado, 80211 zip code.